rbheemana/foop/README.md

 # foop
-This Project is built to FTP the files from the FTPServer to Hadoop.
+This Project is built to FTP the files from the FTPServer to HDFS parallely.

 Purpose of this project as below:
 1. Pull data from any FTP server.
 Ex: Mainframe, FTP, etc